edsmort/notetaking/README.md

 # Notetaking
 This is a simple note-taking application featuring a login and registration function and a fully featured WYSIWYG text editor.
+It features a React frontend with a Node/express backend.
 It is currently in it's minimum functional state.

 ## Context